nostr-dev-kit/ndk/README.md

 ## Debugging

 NDK uses the `debug` package to assist in understanding what's happening behind the hood.
-If you are building a package that runs on the server define the `DEBUG` envionment variable like
+If you are building a package that runs on the server define the `DEBUG` environment variable like

 ```
 export DEBUG='ndk:*'